DaiYz/react-native-easy-chat-ui/README.md

    setAudioHandle | () => {} | Callback when get handle or not
    audioHasPermission | false | Whether has permission checkAndroidPermission | () => {} | Callback when check permission on android
+   voiceLoading | false | Loading voice or not voicePlaying | false | Playing voice or not voiceLeftLoadingColor | '#cccccc' | Custom background color on left when load voice voiceRightLoadingColor | '#628b42' | Custom background color on right when load voice

 * bubbleProps